NSMBW-Community/NSMBW-Updated/readme_embedding.md

 Otherwise, just make sure that whatever build system you're using can see the cpp files, and that the folder containing the headers from `include` is passed to CodeWarrior with `-i` (not `-I`).

 If you only want a few specific source code files instead of all of them, it's possible to extract them individually, as they're intentionally mostly independent of each other.
-Just be sure to also take `include/nsmbwup_user_config.h`.
+Just be sure to also take `src/nsmbwup_common.cpp`, `include/nsmbwup_common.h`, and `include/nsmbwup_user_config.h`.

 ## Configuration